The Royal Canin Recycling Program

 We're giving back while we recycle!

-We’re very proud to have partnered with Vision Australia and RSPCA as our charity partners for our Royal Canin Recycling Program.
-For each kilogram of packaging you send back to TerraCycle as part of our Royal Canin Recycling Program, you will have the option to donate $1 in TerraCycle points to RSPCA or Seeing Eye Dogs Australia
+AWe’re very proud to have partnered with Blind Low Vision NZ as our charity partner for our Royal Canin Recycling Program.
+For every 1kg of packaging we return and recycle, we’ll be donating $1 to support the incredible work of Blind Low Vision NZ.

 Who is TerraCycle?